Home / Breakfast Recipes / Feta and Spinach Egg White Omelette

 How to Make Feta and Spinach Egg White Omelette

-Start you feta and spinach egg white omelette by dicing your red onion, mincing the sun-dried tomatoes, and washing your baby spinach.
+Step 1.
+Start by dicing your red onion, mincing the sun-dried tomatoes, and washing your baby spinach.

-Add the spinach as well as a pinch of salt and pepper, then cook until spinach is wilted.
+Step 5.
+Add the spinach and a pinch of salt and pepper, and cook until wilted.

-Once the spinach is wilted and bright green, turn the heat to medium.
+Step 6.
+Once the spinach is wilted and bright green, reduce heat to medium.

 Forkful of feta and spinach egg white omelette.